heavyblotto/memorativa/docs/memorativa-design.md

 ```

 (Note that this explanation simplifies the actual process.
 LLM models don't necessarily map words directly to tokens, but instead decompose language into meaning units that may include words, parts of words, spaces, symbols, etc.)

+ In high-dimensional vector spaces, a phenomenon related to the "curse of dimensionality" causes vectors to exhibit counterintuitive distance and angular properties[17].
+As dimensionality increases, distances become less discriminative, and angles tend towards orthogonality.
+This effect is relevant when representing abstract concepts as vectors, as the high dimensionality needed to capture the nuances of conceptual relationships can lead to a less informative angular space, where vectors tend towards perpendicularity.

 The symbolic vector is important for representing perceptions because the human mind seeks to unite each input with a concept.
 Without an enjoining concept, perception fails.
 Symbols, which indirectly but precisely convey meaning, are used by humans to best represent concepts.
 In human perception, the input does not form the concept, rather, concepts exist in humans beyond the grasp of human language, seeking to express a form based on the stimulus of an input to which it unites.
 The union of input with concept results in the percept, the form of which is the symbolic representation of the concept.